-Being vegan can make you more lactose intolerant.
+Some of this makes sense as being vegan can make you more lactose intolerant.
 According to an article from The Independent the more lactose you eat, the less likely you are to be lactose intolerant.
 If you stop eating dairy for a while and then start again, your gut isn’t prepared and you might feel a bit poorly.
 Unless you have an actual dairy allergy, or intolerance, you’ll probably be OK.

 In some cases it could be that the guilts of eating dairy cause some people to freak out so much they feel sick.
 Once you’ve been awoken to the horrors of dairy (I’m thinking of calves being shot in the head), it’s pretty difficult not to feel bad about eating it, even accidentally.

 Evan has a bonafide dairy allergy so he gets hives when his skin comes into contact with milk and vomits if he eats it.
 I’d be quite happy for him to never have dairy but it’s up to him to decide when he’s older.
 For now he has to have baked milk three times a week so he builds up a tolerance to it.